List of video game console palettes: Game Boy Advance

-DS
+Nintendo DS

-The DS has a display capable of using 18-bit RGB color palette, making a total of 262,144 possible colors; of these, 32,767 simultaneous colors can be displayed at once.
+The Nintendo DS has a display capable of using 18-bit RGB color palette, making a total of 262,144 possible colors; of these, 32,767 simultaneous colors can be displayed at once.
 The 18-bit color palette is only available in 3D video mode or in 2D modes when blending effects are used.
 The other video modes are similar to the GBA, but feature some enhancements.
 For example, the DS provides a number of 16 extended 256 color palettes for backgrounds as well as sprites on each of the two screens, allowing for a total of 8192 colors per frame (the practical number may be less due to some of the colors being considered transparent).
 The handheld's successor, Nintendo DS Lite, has brighter screens which makes some old GBA and NDS titles look different.